SERVIR-Amazonia/suriname-training/intro-arcgis-1/geocoding_capabilities.md

 ### EXERCISE: cluster points
 <img align="center" src="../images/intro-arcgis-1/map_cluster.png"  vspace="10" width="400">

-Configure the pop up, click on one of the cluster and notice
+It is possible to cluster the points on the map you just now geo-coded.
+Go to your layer `Overheidsgebouwen` and click on the `cluster` button and follow the instructions.

 <img align="center" src="../images/intro-arcgis-1/map_pop-up3.png"  vspace="10" width="600">